 Across the country, juvenile justice systems are changing their services to better align with the needs of youth and communities.
 In many jurisdictions, this includes reducing the number of youth in residential placements and in some cases closing juvenile justice facilities.
 From 2006 to 2016, the number of these facilities holding youth on a given day fell from 2649 to 1772, a one third reduction.
 Although closing a facility is challenging, it can be managed effectively and create opportunities to: realign resources; examine bed capacity needs; re-examine practices, and improve long-term outcomes.

 CJCA’s Toolkit: Facility Closure and Strategic Downsizing of Juvenile Justice Systems provides guidance on carrying out facility closures and related system improvements, based on the experience and expertise of CJCA members

-This toolkit was prepared by the Council of Juvenile Correctional Administrators (CJCA) with support from the Office of Juvenile Justice and Delinquency Prevention (OJJDP) through the Center for Coordinated Assistance to the States (CCAS).
+This toolkit was prepared by the Council of Juvenile Justice Administrators (CJJA) with support from the Office of Juvenile Justice and Delinquency Prevention (OJJDP) through the Center for Coordinated Assistance to the States (CCAS).
 CCAS is a cooperative agreement among the U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention, and the American Institutes for Research (AIR).
-CJCA partners with AIR and the Center for Juvenile Justice Reform at Georgetown University to assess the need for and coordinate the delivery of high-quality research-driven training and technical assistance to improve juvenile justice policy and practice.
+CJJA partners with AIR and the Center for Juvenile Justice Reform at Georgetown University to assess the need for and coordinate the delivery of high-quality research-driven training and technical assistance to improve juvenile justice policy and practice.